 Understanding the concept of face with help you to have more patience and better understand why things sometimes seem so odd in unfamiliar cultures.

 Learn to stay calm, smile, and avoid angry outbursts when you feel wronged.
 In Southeast Asia, maintaining a calm demeanor instead of throwing a tantrum is the difference between being a hero or zero.

 Travelers in Southeast Asia often commit the mistake of making offhand comments about the country in which they are traveling.

-Although little remarks may seem harmless or a fun way to bond with other travelers over local challenges and annoyances, remember that you are talking about someone’s home in a derogatory way.
+Although little remarks may seem harmless or a fun way to bond with other travelers over local challenges and annoyances, remember you may be talking about someone’s home in a derogatory way.

 Traveling in Southeast Asia can be frustrating when things don't go as expected, but avoid spreading negativity about a place.

-Avoid disparaging comments such as “of course the train is late, this is Thailand” or “this burger is probably made from mystery meat.”
-Another slightly offensive comment often heard when interacting with locals: "Well, whatever, that's only one dollar/pound/euro.
+Avoid disparaging comments such as “of course the train is late, this is Thailand” or “this is probably made with mystery meat.”
+Another slightly offensive comment often heard when interacting and negotiating with locals is: "Well, whatever, that's only one dollar/pound/euro.
 It's nothing."